strace - trace system calls and signals

 - --trace=syscall_set

-- Trace only the specified set of system calls. syscall_set is
+- Traces only the specified set of system calls. syscall_set is

 defined as [!]value[,value], and value